 - Avoid mentioning pricing too much when you promote your property.
 Remember people make decisions emotionally and then back it up with rationale and logic.
 People don’t tend to make decisions based on the price they make them based on how much they like or how strongly they feel about something.
-See this article on Inc.com if you need convincing of this!
-Remember you’re selling here so put your best foot first use images, complimentary reviews, And features, and this will go along way.
+See this article on Inc.com if you need convincing about this!
+Remember you’re selling here so put your best foot first using images, complimentary reviews, And features, and this will go a long way.

 9. Repeat, Repeat, Repeat!

-People take notice when they have repeated contact from a business, ideally in multiple forms.
+People take notice when they have repeated contact with a business, ideally in multiple forms.
 So keep going, and keep promoting.